ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 _**"1.
 What method(s)/heuristic(s) have been used to solve the container stacking problem in the past?"**_

 I have found several articles on heuristic methods.
-Some used there own version on a Linear Programming method, others used a certain "GRASP algorithm" to tackle the problem.
+Some used there own version of a Linear Programming method, others used a certain "GRASP algorithm" to tackle the problem.
 All of those were methods that could be applied with the big amount of constraints the container stacking problem introduced.
 After a while, we found out that reinforcement learning was a popular approach for these kind of problems.
 We delved deeper into what this method was about and then decided we wanted to use this for our final model.

 _**"2.
 What defines a move?"**_